ariscybertech/aris_map/README.md

 $ flutter packages get
 ```

-Run the application and enjoy :tada:
+Run the application and enjoy :tada: :rainbow: